Nonexistence of semiorthogonal decompositions and sections of the canonical bundle

 \section{Introduction}

-Let $X$ be a smooth proper Deligne-Mumford stack (DM stack for short) defined over a field $ \bfk $.
-The bounded derived category $ D ( X ) = D^{b} \coh X $ of coherent sheaves on $X$, as a $\bfk$-linear triangulated category, has been acquiring considerable attentions from both mathematical and physical points of view.
+Let $X$ be a smooth proper variety, or more generally a Deligne-Mumford stack (DM stack for short) defined over a field $ \bfk $.
+The bounded derived category of coherent sheaves on $X$, which will be denoted by $ \bfD^{b} \lb \coh X \rb $ in this paper, has been acquiring considerable attention from both mathematical and physical points of view.

-One of the most fundamental notions about triangulated categories is \emph{semiorthogonal decomposition} (\emph{SOD} for short).
-Although quite a few interesting examples are known, their classification is far from being fully understood.
-The purpose of this paper is to partially clarify the nature of SODs of the derived category of coherent sheaves.
+Sometimes $ \bfD^{b} \lb \coh X \rb $, as a triangulated $\bfk$-linear category, admits a \emph{semiorthogonal decomposition} (\emph{SOD} for short) into smaller triangulated subcategories.
+Since SOD is a fundamental structure of triangulated categories and it often arises as the categorical incarnation of the deep geometry of $X$, it is natural to ask if one can understand the general nature of SODs of $ \bfD^{b} \lb \coh X \rb $.

-It is conjectured in general and has been verified in some cases that each step of the \emph{minimal model program} (\emph{MMP} for short) induces a non-trivial SOD of $D(X)$ (see \cite{MR2483950}).
-Therefore if $D(X)$ admits no non-trivial SODs we expect that the variety is minimal, i.e. its canonical bundle is nef.
+If the Kodaira dimension of $X$ is non-negative, the most important source of SODs is the \emph{minimal model program} (\emph{MMP} for short).
+It is conjectured in general and has been verified in some cases that each step of MMP induces a non-trivial SOD of $\bfD ^{ b } \lb \coh X \rb$ (see \cite{MR2483950} and references therein).
+Note that the conjecture, in particular, would imply: \begin{conjecture} If $\bfD ^{ b } \lb \coh X \rb$ does not admit any SOD, then $X$ should be minimal. \end{conjecture}

-In addition to them, there is another way of producing SODs.
-Let $X$ be a smooth projective variety satisfying

-Then any line bundle $L$ on $X$ is an \emph{exceptional object} (\cite[Definition 1.57]{MR2244106}), so that it induces a non-trivial SOD $ D(X) = \la \la L\ra^{\perp}, \la L\ra \ra. $ Here $a \la L\ra $ denotes the smallest triangulated subcategory containing $ L $, and $ \la L\ra^{\perp} $ is its right orthogonal complement (see \cite[Definition 1.42]{MR2244106}).
-The condition \pref{eq:acyclicity} is satisfied by an arbitrary variety of Fano type in characteristic zero due to the Kawamata-Viehweg vanishing theorem.
+When $\dim X = 1$, it is shown in \cite[Theorem 1.1]{MR2838062} that $\bfD ^{ b } \lb \coh X \rb$ admits no SOD if and only if $X$ is minimal in the sense of minimal model program ($\iff g ( X ) \ge 1$).
+This confirms \pref{cj:MMP_implies_SOD_minimal_case} in dimension 1, and also its converse.
+Starting from dimension 2, however, the converse is not correct anymore.